Czino/inputs-outputs-functions/Acorn.md

-Acorns are the nuts of oak trees (Quercus spp.).
+Acorns are the nuts of oak trees ([[Quercus spp. - Oaks|Quercus spp.]]).
 They are a traditional food source, high in fats and carbohydrates, and can be processed into flour for baking.

 ## Outputs
 - [[Human food]]